Java Memory Management: Tips and tricks for efficient memory management

 Flyweight is a design pattern that is used to share objects and reduce memory consumption.
 In this example, you can reuse the same key object instead of creating a new one when retrieving a value from the list.
 This allows you to save memory by reducing the number of objects created.

-String is an immutable class in Java, and an object created with String cannot be reused.
-Look at the following line of code:
+String in Java is an immutable class and an object created with String cannot be reused.

 Using primitive types is preferable to using objects because primitive type data is stored in stack memory and objects are stored in heap memory.
 And simply accessing data in stack memory is much faster than accessing data in the heap.